pablosanjose/Quantica.jl/docs/src/index.md

 - Efficiently compute the Bloch Hamiltonian matrix at arbitrary wave vector

-- Compute the band structure or spectrum of a Hamiltonian.

-- Use advanced meshing and co-diagonalization techniques to resolve degeneracies and extract subbands
+- Compute the band structure or spectrum of a Hamiltonian, using advanced meshing and co-diagonalization techniques to resolve degeneracies and extract subbands

 - Use Order-N Kernel polynomial methods to compute spectral and transport properties efficiently